2 old happy people

 Recently, after long efforts by the American Apitherapy Society and its members, some interest has been shown by national institutions in several Western European countries and the USA for clinical and large scale tests of bee venom therapy.

-But no matter which are the difficulties science encounters in producing a new drug, or a new remedy, eventually we will learn how to benefit from the nature, and find the better way.
+But no matter what difficulties science encounters in producing a new drug, or a new remedy, eventually we will learn how to benefit from nature, and find a better way.
 Alternative medicine is gaining an important role in our lives, day by day.

 If you want to try apipuncture, first find where you can find registered apitherapy practitioners in your area.
 Here is a list of such places all over the world.
 You definitely can find some close to you.
 If not, well, you’ll just have to travel to South Korea for your stings! 🙂